Are you looking for the best seaside fish restaurants in Athens? Or just simply the best waterfront seafood dining in Athens?

 For Reservations: +30 21 0967 1778

-Garbi restaurant is one of the best seaside fish restaurants in Athens since 1924.
+Garbi restaurant has been one of the best seaside fish restaurants in Athens since 1924.
 Garbi’s dinner is very elegant with the white color dominating with large glass windows around the restaurant and at the back, there is a small garden with tables under huge umbrellas.

-Choose their crab salad, fish ceviche or seafood pasta, or risotto with their fish coming daily from Leros, Crete, and Andros.
+Choose their crab salad, fish ceviche, seafood pasta, or risotto with their fish coming daily from Leros, Crete, and Andros.
 Their Greek traditional dishes with some twists like their Mediterranean fish soup and shrimp mousaka.
 They have one of the best tarama salads in Athens!

 Location: 21 Iliou, Kavouri, Vouliagmeni 166 71 Greece